Cross-Resonant Gates in Hybrid Fluxonium-Transmon Systems: Coupled Fluxonium-Transmon systems

 From the energy spectrum we can extract always-on $ZZ$ entanglement between qubit pairs.
 In the full 3-qubit system, the $ZZ$ interaction strength between fluxonium qubits also depends on the state of the transmon.
 Given our proposal of using fluxoniums as data qubits, this value can limit performance and is therefore of interest.
 For T in state $i$, fluxonium-fluxonium $ZZ$ rate is given by

-Our system with parameters in Table~\ref{tab:tab1} has values of $f_{ZZ_0} = -0.5$ Hz and $f_{ZZ_1} = -17$ Hz.
+Our system with parameters in Table~\ref{tab:tab1} has fluxonium-fluxonium $ZZ$ values of $f_{ZZ_0} = -0.5$ Hz and $f_{ZZ_1} = -17$ Hz.
 The dependence of these unwanted effects on varied system parameters is shown in Fig.~\ref{fig:fig2}.
-These parasitic coupling strengths are quite low as a consequence of small or zero direct fluxonium-fluxonium coupling.
+These parasitic coupling strengths stay well below the kilohertz-level as a consequence of small or zero direct fluxonium-fluxonium coupling.

 Along with keeping $ZZ$ interaction strengths between fluxoniums low, their values should be insensitive to the transmon state.
 The exact trends for each $Z$-basis state of T are shown in Fig.~\ref{fig:fig2} with respect to different parameters.
 By targeting negligible $I$ values, $f_{ZZ_i}$ stays well below the kilohertz level, and therefore $ZZ$ cancellation pulses~\cite{xiong2022arbitrary} are not necessary for an effective gate in our FTF system.